Premier of Montserrat

-The current Premier of Montserrat is Easton Taylor-Farrell of the Movement for Change and Prosperity.
-The Premier is appointed by the Governor from among the members of the Legislative Assembly, which consists of nine elected members.
+The current premier of Montserrat is Reuben Meade of the United Alliance.
+The premier is appointed by the governor from among the members of the Legislative Assembly, which consists of nine elected members.

-Between 1960 and 2011 the position was known as the Chief Minister of Montserrat, this changed on 27 September 2011 when the Montserrat Constitution Order 2010 took effect.
-The first Premier of Montserrat was Reuben Meade, who was also the last Chief Minister.
+Between 1960 and 2011 the position was known as Chief Minister of Montserrat, this changed on 27 September 2011 when the Montserrat Constitution Order 2010 took effect.
+The first premier of Montserrat was Reuben Meade, who was also the last chief minister.

-The Cabinet has replaced the Executive Council and consists of the Premier, the Attorney-General, the Financial Secretary, and three other ministers.
-One of the cabinet members aside from the Premier must be appointed deputy.
+The Cabinet has replaced the Executive Council and consists of the premier, the attorney-general, the financial secretary, and three other ministers.
+One of the cabinet members aside from the premier must be appointed deputy.